microsoft/Azure-Kinect-Sensor-SDK/src/python/k4a/docs/building.md

 ### Building using a bash script (Linux)

 1. Copy the k4a and DE binaries into the folder src/python/k4a/src/k4a/_libs.
-   The file names MUST be k4a.so and depthengine.so.
+   The file names MUST be libk4a.so and libdepthengine.so.
+   Note: If the .so have different names, create a symlink with relative redirection.
+This may
+         require elevated permissions to create the symlink as well as run build_wheel.csh.

 2. In a terminal, source the script src/python/k4a/build_wheel.csh.
    This will create the .whl file in a build/ folder.